 The Power of Execution and Responsibility

 Whenever you do anything, you’ll be prone to distractions.
 These can be physical in the form of notifications on your phone, or mental by external pressure of what others think of you or how they judge you.
-Grover recommends to shut these distractions out and let everyone judge you by your result.
+Grover recommends shutting these distractions out and let everyone judge you by your result.
 That is what he means when he writes: “Don’t think.”
 Being focused on what’s going on around you makes you lose touch with what’s going on deep inside you.
 Instead of doing what you know to be true, you start to overthink.
 Overthinking often generates anxiety and fear.
 Grover writes: “Every minute you sit around overthinking, someone else is already doing.”
 Thinking doesn’t lead to outcomes, only action does.
 Thus you need to take action and execute despite distractions along the way.
 Now you may ask: “What should I execute on?”
 Let me tell you; you already know.

 “Stop waiting to be taught something you already know.
 How many millions of diet and exercise books are sold every year?
 I promise you, every single person who picks up one of those books already knows the answer: eat healthier and move your body.”TIM.
 S. GROVER, “RELENTLESS”